Dan Evans (tennis): 2013: Nottingham quarterfinal

-Evans received a wild card into the Wimbledon qualifiers, where he lost in the first round to Spain's Daniel Muñoz de la Nava.
+Evans received a wildcard into the Wimbledon qualifiers, where he lost in the first round to Spain's Daniel Muñoz de la Nava.

 Evans reached only his second Challenger final in Vancouver, where he picked up some notable scalps along the way.
 He defeated top seed Evgeny Donskoy, eighth seed Olivier Rochus, and fifth seed Bobby Reynolds to set up a final clash with second seed and home favourite Vasek Pospisil, where he lost in three sets.
 This performance saw Evans rise to the top 200 for the first time, reaching number 194, and he also gained direct entry to the Comerica Bank Challenger.
 Evans completed back-to-back Challenger finals, defeating top seed Guido Pella for the second time this year along the way.
 In the final, he lost to American Bradley Klahn despite holding match point in the second set.
 This run would see Evans rise to a career-high of no. 169 and become Britain's no. 2.

 After coming through three rounds of qualifying Evans qualified for his first slam event in over two years at the US Open and his first outside Wimbledon.
 On 26 August at the US Open, he achieved his most impressive victory to date, beating 11th seed Kei Nishikori in the first round in straight sets, to become one of only six British players to beat a player inside the ATP top 15 in a slam since 1990.
 The others were Andy Murray, Tim Henman, Greg Rusedski, Jeremy Bates and Nick Brown.
 Evans made the third round of a Grand Slam for the first time, beating Bernard Tomic of Australia in the second round in four sets.
 He ultimately lost to 19th seed Tommy Robredo in the third round; however, this earned him prize money of US$93,000, almost half of his entire career earnings up to that point.

 The 23-year-old reached a career-high ranking of 149, becoming British No 2, and consequently, Evans was picked as Britain's second singles player in the Davis Cup World Group play-off against Croatia in Umag on clay.
 Evans lost his Friday's singles match against Croatia's No 1 Ivan Dodig, ranked 35, but Andy Murray, playing in his first Davis Cup tie for two years, won both his singles matches and the doubles with Colin Fleming.

 Evans won the dead rubber to help beat Croatia 4–1, and return Great Britain to the World Group for the first time since 2008.